Sakai-san/functional-programming-by-boing/README.md

 # JavaScript and functional programming

 Functional programming is a style.
-So any language can be use.
-Of course some are more adjusted for that.
-JavaScript by support cloure and function as first class citizen is quite adaquete for functional programming.
+Functional programming principle can be implemented in any language.
+Of course some languages are more adjusted for that.
+JavaScript by supporting cloure and function as first class citizen is quite adaquated for functional programming.
+But JavaScript does not support immutability by default.